santashifinn/artouch-be/README.md

 - getting a list of favourite works by username
 - adding a new favourite work
 - removing a favourite work
+- deleting an entire collection of favourite works